Mosque Of Ibn Tulun – Unexpected Survivor Of Ancient Egypt

-The Mosque of Ibn Tulun is by no means Cairo’s most splendid mosque, but it certainly is worth a visit if you have an interest in historical religious sites.
+The Mosque of Ibn Tulun is by no means Cairo’s most splendid mosque, and neither is it featured in most of our Cairo tour packages, but it certainly is worth a visit if you have an interest in historical religious sites.

 A Brief History Of The Ibn Tulun Mosque